Check If a Number Is an Integer in Python

 # False

-Check if a numeric string represents an integer
+Check if a numeric string is an integer

-This function attempts to convert the value to float using float().
-If the conversion is successful, it calls the is_integer() method and returns the result.
+This function attempts to convert the input to a float.
+If successful, it calls the is_integer() method and returns the result.

 def is_integer(n):